22 Short Films About Springfield: Cultural references

+The episode's title is a reference to François Girard's film Thirty Two Short Films About Glenn Gould.
 The episode contains numerous references to Quentin Tarantino's Pulp Fiction.
-Like the film, the episode's plot is episodic, though the stories are interconnected.
+Like the film, the episode is episodic, though the stories are interconnected.
 The policemen's conversation about McDonald's parallels the famous "Royale With Cheese" discussion, and the music played during the segment's beginning was also taken from the film.
 The story involving Chief Wiggum and Snake is a direct parody of the "Gold Watch" segment of the film.
 Snake runs over Wiggum at a red light, alluding to the segment of the film where the character of Butch Coolidge did the same to Marsellus Wallace, before crashing into a fire hydrant and beginning an on-foot chase.
 The two run into Herman's Military Antique shop, where Herman beats, ties up and gags the two, then waits for "Zed" to arrive, exactly as Maynard does in Pulp Fiction.
-The Cheese brand "Cheesy does it" is a play on the album name "Eazy-Duz-It".
 The writers were pleased that Herman already existed, as otherwise they would have had to create another character just for this scene.
-The episode's title is a reference to the film Thirty Two Short Films About Glenn Gould.
+The song Apu briefly dances to at Sanjay's party is "Freak-A-Zoid" by American R&B group Midnight Star.
+The Dr. Nick segment is a parody of ER.
+After passing the board, Dr. Nick exclaims "Free nose jobs for everybody!"; Jasper Beardsley says "Give me a Van Heflin."

 Reception

 In its original broadcast, "22 Short Films About Springfield" finished tied for 73rd in the weekly ratings for the week of April 8–14, 1996, with a Nielsen rating of 6.9.
 It was the seventh highest rated show from the Fox network that week.
+It is Bill Oakley's personal favorite episode, but he claimed that it is hated by two prominent (and unnamed) figures within the running of the show.
+The episode is frequently cited as a popular one among the show's fans on the Internet.